A Survey on Multi-Task Learning

 In this paper, we survey different aspects of MTL.
-First, we give a classification of MTL models into five main approaches, including feature learning approach, low-rank approach, task clustering approach, task relation learning approach, and decomposition approach, and discuss their characteristics.
-Then we review the combinations of MTL with other learning paradigms including unsupervised learning, semi-supervised learning, active learning, reinforcement learning, multi-view learning, and graphical models.
-The online, parallel and distributed MTL models as well as dimensionality reduction and feature hashing are discussed to speedup the learning process when there are a large number of tasks or data lie in a high-dimensional space.
+First, after giving the definition of MTL, we give a classification of supervised MTL models into five main approaches and discuss their characteristics.
+Then we review the combinations of MTL with other learning paradigms.
+The online, parallel and distributed MTL models as well as dimensionality reduction and feature hashing are discussed to speedup the learning process.
 The applications of MTL in various areas are introduced to show the usefulness of MTL and theoretical aspects of MTL are discussed.

-In the future studies, there are several issues to be addressed.
+In future studies, there are several issues to be addressed.
 Firstly, outlier tasks, which are unrelated to other tasks, are well known to hamper the performance of all the tasks when learning them jointly.
-There are some methods to alleviate negative effects outlier tasks bring.
+There are some methods to alleviate negative effects that outlier tasks bring.
 However, there lacks principled ways and theoretical analyses to study the resulting negative effects.
 In order to make MTL safe to be used by human, this is an important issue and needs more studies.

-Secondly, deep learning has become a dominant approach in many areas and several multi-task deep models have been proposed as reviewed in Sections \ref{sec:category} and \ref{sec:applications}.
-As discussed, most of them are just to share hidden layers.
-This approach is powerful when all the tasks are related but it is vulnerable to noisy and outlier tasks which can deteriorate the performance dramatically.
-We believe that it is desirable to design flexible and robust multi-task deep models.
+Secondly, deep learning has become a dominant approach in many areas and several multi-task deep models belonging to the feature transformation, low-rank, task clustering and task relation learning approaches have been proposed as reviewed in Sections \ref{sec:category}, \ref{sec:combination_other_paradigm} and \ref{sec:applications}.
+As discussed, most of them only share hidden layers.
+This approach is powerful when all the tasks are related, but it is vulnerable to noisy and outlier tasks that can deteriorate the performance dramatically.
+We believe that it is desirable to design flexible and robust deep multi-task models.